Sump Pump Maintenance Tips Every Homeowner Should Know

 How often should I replace my sump pump?

-The life expectancy of a sump pump can vary widely depending on the size, the amount of debris that may enter the pit, and how much use the pump gets.
+The life expectancy of a sump pump maintenance tips can vary widely depending on the size, the amount of debris that may enter the pit, and how much use the pump gets.
 A pump that runs more frequently will have a shorter lifespan than one that only operates on very rainy days.

 Pedestal sump pumps, which were the residential standard until modern submersible pumps became popular, tend to have a longer lifespan.
 However, pedestal style pumps aren’t built to handle particles or debris of any kind.
 Regardless of maintenance and cleaning, these devices do not last forever.
 If yours has surpassed the 10-year mark, it’s time to start proactively thinking about a replacement.